 Gossips do happen in workplaces.
-Its important to know why someone gossips and act on it at the right time before it becomes toxic affecting the workplace.
+It’s important to know why someone gossips and acts on it at the right time before it becomes toxic affecting the workplace.

 5 Key Reasons Why Someone Gossips

 A person who doesn’t feel positive about oneself judges others negatively to feel better.